 — Document on Human Fraternity for World Peace and Living Together

-Many claimed this statement was heterodox, since they believed it affirmed that God willed other religions (“false religions“) besides the Catholic faith.
-Deeply ingrained conspiracy theories about the Pope being a freemason bent on creating a syncretic One World Religion started to emerge unashamedly in social media.
-And this polemic became another add-on for the usual litany of criticisms to be hurled against the Pope whenever he speaks or acts.
+Many claimed this statement is heterodox, claiming it affirms the idea that God willed other religions (“false religions“) in addition to the Catholic faith.
+Wild conspiracy theories began to emerge on social media, shamelessly making claims about the pope being a freemason bent on creating a syncretic One World Religion.
+And this quote was quickly added to the usual litany of criticisms that is hurled against the Pope whenever he speaks or acts.

-Completely overlooked was how this document meant that a leading Islamic authority had just conceded to strive for religious pluralism, when so many fellow Christians struggle with religious persecution in many Muslim countries.
-Just as it happens with Chinese Catholics and the Vatican-China deals, it seems like the constant human rights violations our brethren face everyday must yield to the concerns of armchair theologians in the West.
+Completely overlooked by these critics was that the publication of this document meant that a leading Islamic authority had just agreed to strive for religious pluralism, at a time when so many fellow Christians struggle in the face of religious persecution in many Muslim countries.
+Just as when they discuss Chinese Catholics and deals between the Vatican and China, it seems that the ongoing human rights violations our brethren face everyday must yield to the concerns of armchair theologians in the West.

-Also obfuscated were the references in the document for a joint religious front against our societal moral decay, abortion, euthanasia and infringement on the rights of families.
-It has become commonplace for some sectors to criticize the Pope for not addressing these topics, all the while ignoring his various (and orthodox) declarations on them.
+Also obfuscated were the document’s many assertions on the need for a joint religious front against our societal moral decay, abortion, euthanasia, and the infringement on the rights of families.
+It has become commonplace for those in some sectors to criticize the Pope for not addressing these topics, all the while ignoring his various (and orthodox) declarations on them.

-Ignored as well was the fact that Pope Francis was the first pope to officially visit the Muslim-majority Arabian Peninsula, or how his visit allowed for the greatest Mass ever to take place in the United Arab Emirates.
+Ignored as well was the fact that Pope Francis was the first pope to officially visit the Muslim-majority Arabian Peninsula, or how his visit allowed for the largest Catholic Mass in the history of the United Arab Emirates.

 This does not happen in a vacuum.
-Almost every official papal act by Pope Francis has been consistently attacked by the same Church sectors now criticizing the Abu Dhabi declaration.
-These critics view all of his actions and teachings through a hermeneutic of suspicion, so it’s no wonder that they would find something to complain about during this trip: one sentence to trump every good the Pope has achieved.
+Virtually every official papal act by Pope Francis has been attacked from the same sectors of the Church that are now criticizing the Abu Dhabi declaration.
+These critics view all of his actions and teachings through a hermeneutic of suspicion, so it’s no wonder that they would find something to complain about during this trip.
+This time they fixated on one sentence, which (to them) trumps every good the Pope has achieved.

-Of course, the Pope’s teaching office as Vicar of Christ means that he should not sign a declaration with heterodox statements on it, lest souls may be led astray from the true faith that brings them to salvation.
-The ends do not justify the means; we agree.
-However, the media cabal that these critics have been undertaking for years, with their obvious bias against Francis and eagerness to unearth anything to censure him day-in and day-out, should make us wary of accepting their criticisms at face value without checking first whether they conform with reality (as they often don’t).
-And, in fact, once again their concerns are misplaced.
-I plan to show in this article how the Pope’s declaration is solidly orthodox.
+Of course, given the Pope’s teaching office and his duties as Vicar of Christ, he should not sign a declaration with heterodox statements in it, lest souls be led astray from the true faith that brings them to salvation.
+The ends do not justify the means — we agree on that.
+Still, the attacks through the media that these critics have been launching for years — with their obvious bias against Francis and eagerness to unearth anything to censure him day-in and day-out — should make us wary of accepting their criticisms at face value.
+We must first check whether their claims conform with reality (and they often don’t).
+And here again, their concerns are misplaced.
+In fact, the pope’s declaration is solidly orthodox.

-During the in-flight press conference after this historic visit, and since the polemic had already exploded at the time, Pope Francis clarified that the document “does not pull away one millimeter from Vatican II.”
-This is typical of Pope Francis: while he acknowledges that there was a development (“[it is a] step forward that comes after 50 years, from the Council, that must be developed“) he assures us that each development (like Amoris Laetitia or the revision to the death penalty in the Catechism) has been made in continuity with previous teachings.
+During the in-flight press conference following this historic visit, Pope Francis addressed the critics’ concerns, since the debate had already exploded at the time.
+Francis clarified that the document “does not pull away one millimeter from Vatican II.”
+This is typical of Pope Francis: when he acknowledges a development (describing it as “a step forward that comes after 50 years, from the Council, that must be developed”), he assures us that each development (as he did with Amoris Laetitia and the revision to the teaching on the death penalty in the Catechism) is in continuity with Tradition.

 One of the justifications that gained more traction came from theologian Chad Pecknold, who made a distinction between God’s active will and permissive will.
-God actively willed Christianity (namely Catholicism,) but he only tolerated, on account of man’s freedom, the existence of other religions.
-Since everything that happens comes about through God’s will, we call this tolerance of evils “God’s permissive will.“
+God actively willed Christianity (namely Catholicism), but he only tolerates, on account of man’s freedom, the existence of other religions.
+Since everything that happens comes about through God’s will, we call this tolerance of evils “God’s permissive will.”

 However, it has been correctly pointed out that the wording of the Joint Declaration does not seem to lend itself to such interpretation.
 When one reads it, it seems more forceful than claiming that God merely tolerates this pluralism of religions.

-In this line of reasoning, theologian Adam Rasmussen has published an article in our blog, arguing that God may actively will a plurality of religions, since all religions contain elements of truth in them (according to the Second Vatican Council and Evangelli Gaudium), and God, in His infinite wisdom, may have willed to use those elements to help people from many different settings and backgrounds to journey towards Him.
+In this line of reasoning, theologian Adam Rasmussen has published an article on our website, arguing that God may actively will a plurality of religions, since all religions contain elements of truth in them (according to the Second Vatican Council and Evangelii Gaudium), and God, in His infinite wisdom, may have willed to use those elements to help people from many different settings and backgrounds to journey towards Him.